thisarray/jsgame0/README.md

 - Pygame Zero uses globals so polluting the global namespace is not a problem.
   (This is a feature not a bug.)
 - Performance does not matter.
-- It is designed for educational environments and emphasizes getting the features right first time.
+- Pygame Zero is designed for educational environments and emphasizes getting the features right first time.
   So the API is very stable.
 - It will all be for nought when [WebAssembly](https://developer.mozilla.org/en-US/docs/WebAssembly) allows Python to run directly in the browser.

 ## License

-Based on my reading of the pgzero license, jsgame0.js is free to be licensed however I wish because
+Based on my reading of the Pygame Zero license, jsgame0.js is free to be licensed however I wish because
 - It is in a different language.
-- It is not a work produced by combining or linking pgzero.
+- It is not a work produced by combining or linking Pygame Zero.

 I chose a MIT license for more freedom.

 You can find examples and tests not encumbered by the license in examples and tests, respectively.
-For more, look in the javascript branch of my pgzero fork.
+For more, look in the javascript branch of my Pygame Zero (pgzero) fork.

 ## References